qingfengxia/Cfd/Roadmap.md

 - make runBashCommand() work in Bash on windows 10 (WSL) Currently, case path mapping has been done for win10 Linux subsystem
 - but bash for windows 10 support is yet, can not retrieve result from Popen

-#### fenics FEM solvers
-- solver is under dev by myself
-- mesh export is done, but boundary export is yet done

 #### turbulence and heat transfering
 - bugfix: after changing turbulence model from laminar to any turbulence model,existent boundary constraints' turbulence spec combobox is empty.
 Similar to heat transfter setting